Best GERD & Heartburn Doctors Gastroenterologist NYC | GI Doctors NYC

 - Quit cigarette smoking

 Over-the-counter medications decrease acid production in your stomach and are safe and suitable for treating mild cases.
 Other medications, called proton pump inhibitors, also are effective for treating your symptoms while helping your body heal.
 These medications block certain acid production in your stomach.
-They are safe and have few side effects if you take them for less than a year.
+Any longer term treatment should be overseen by your gastroenterologist.

 Surgery is considered a last resort, to be considered only if the more conservative treatments have not eased your symptoms.
-Dr. Khodadadian performs a comprehensive evaluation before surgery.
-If the NYC gastroenterologist recommends surgery, he performs an operation known as fundoplication, during which he repairs the hiatal hernia, if present, and wraps part of your stomach around the lower end of your esophagus to strengthen the barrier between your esophagus and stomach.
-For the surgery, Dr. Khodadadian typically uses a laparoscope instead of making a full incision on your stomach.
+Dr. Khodadadian performs a comprehensive evaluation before referring you for surgery.
+If the NYC gastroenterologist recommends surgery, an operation known as fundoplication is an option, during which the surgeon he refers you to will repair the hiatal hernia, if present, and wraps part of your stomach around the lower end of your esophagus to strengthen the barrier between your esophagus and stomach.

 Important Reminder: This information is only intended to provide guidance, not definitive medical advice.
 Please consult a GI doctor about your specific condition.
 Only trained, experienced gastroenterologists like Dr. Khodadadian can determine an accurate diagnosis and proper treatment.